Red Sox vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- In their previous 10 games with a total, the Red Sox and their opponents have combined to exceed the over/under on four occasions.

-- The Red Sox have put together a 1-2-0 record against the runline over their previous 10 games (bookmakers set runlines in three of those contests).
+- The Red Sox have played as the favorite in three of their past 10 games and won one of those contests.

+- When it comes to hitting the over, the Red Sox and their opponents are 3-7-0 in their last 10 games with a total.

+- The Red Sox did not cover its most recent game with a spread.

 Explore More About This Game